 This post details how to complete the perfect last day of school activity for your students.
-Even if you’re teaching online, this makes a great activity for your distance learners as well!
+Even if you’re teaching online, this is a great activity to complete digitally!
 End of the year goodbye stars include writing meaningful goodbye messages on individual stars for each student.

 Create Goodbye Stars on the Last Day of School

 The end of the year is a hectic and exhausting time for teachers.
 Students are finishing up projects and taking exams, while teachers are trying to cram every last thing into the limited time left.
 It is also time for those end of the year activities that bring everyone together for some fun.

 End of the year goodbye stars is a great community-building activity that helps students further their social-emotional development.
 Saying goodbye is hard for some, and this helps them say it to their peers before summer vacation.
 It helps them reflect on past experiences and the year together as a class.